PeterVuyk/Livestream-manager/README.md

 - `web`: This is the NGINX webserver container in which application volume is mounted too.
 - `yarn`: This is the yarn container which is used for the frontend dependencies.
 - `phpmyadmin`: Easy database access via phpMyAdmin, only available on a development machine.
+- `supervisor`: The supervisor will run the worker to get messages from the sqs queue.
+It will automatically restart the worker if the worker somehow stopped.

 ```bash
 $ docker-compose ps